disafronov/etl-prometheus2clickhouse/README.md

 ```

 Recommended table engine: `ReplacingMergeTree` or a table with deduplication
 enabled.
-The table schema should match the following structure:
+The table schemas should match the following structure:

+Metrics table:

 ```sql
 CREATE TABLE default.metrics (